nesquena/wikipedia_search/Readme.markdown

 -------

-The Informatics 141 class had several assignments which were intended to teach us how to create a search engine using a crawler, a posting list, and cosine score ranked retrieval algorithm.
+The Informatics 141 class had several assignments which were intended to teach us how to create a search engine using a crawler, a posting list, and similarity score ranked retrieval algorithm.

 In previous assignments, we had built an entire postings list for a large portion of Wikipedia (500,000 article).
 A postings list, for those who aren't up on the fancy information retrieval lingo is a standardized method of